informalsystems/tendermint-rs/.changelog/unreleased/breaking-changes/1317-cometbft-rpc-0.38.md

     `endpoint::tx::Response`.
   * The `event::EventData::NewBlock` variant is renamed to `LegacyNewBlock`.
     The new `NewBlock` variant only carries fields relevant since CometBFT 0.38.
-  * Removed `event::DialectEvent`, replaced with `event::v0_34::DialectEvent`
+  * Removed `event::DialectEvent`, replaced with non-generic serialization helpers in `event::{v0_34, v0_37, v0_38}`.
+The `Deserialize` helpers in
-    and `event::latest::DialectEvent` as non-generic serialization helpers.
-    The latter handles the fields added in CometBFT 0.38, `block_id` and `result_finalize_block`.
-Same refactoring done for `DialectEventData`
-    and other types used in the event data structures.
+    the latter two modules are aliased from common types that can support both fields added in CometBFT 0.38, `block_id` and `result_finalize_block`, as well as the fields present 0.37.
+Likewise for `DialectEventData` and other event data structure types.
-  * Changed some of the serialization dialect helpers only be used by the 0.34 dialect and remove generics.
+  * Changed some of the serialization dialect helpers to only be used by the 0.34 dialect and remove generics.
 The current dialect's seralization is switched to the serde impls on the domain types in `tendermint`.